ndujaLabs/erc721attributable/README.md

 /* is IERC165 */
 interface IAttributable {
   /**
-      @notice The comments above refer to an NFT, but the same approach can be used with other classes of assets.
-   */

-  /**
      @dev Emitted when the attributes for an id and a player is set.
           The function must be called by the owner of the asset to authorize a player to set attributes on it.
 The rules for that are left to the asset.